 SOME FREQUENTLY ASKED QUESTIONS RELATED TO IVF TREATMENT/ ICSI

-How may visits to the fertility clinic are required?
+How many visits to the test tube baby centre are required?

 Are injections painful?

-They can be administered on the thigh or stomach with very thin & small needle (no.26).
+- They can be administered on the thigh or stomach with a very thin & small needle (no.26).

 Will I gain weight with injections?

 - The injections will not cause any weight gain.

 I am a working woman.
 Do I need to take leave?
 How many days?